 Frequently likened to New York’s Upper-East-Side and London’s Kensington & Chelsea, the 16th arrondissement (also known as the “arrondissement de Passy”) is one of the wealthiest districts in Paris.
 It’s made up of high-end residential neighborhoods, a number of major sports venues (including the Parc des Princes and Roland Garros) and, of course, the colossal Bois de Boulogne (Paris’ second largest park).

 The 16th is particularly popular with expats and families as it offers plenty of open space, some of the best schools in the capital, direct access to central Paris and the business quarter of La Défense.

 Here are our top 5 places to visit:

-1.)
-The Fondation Louis Vuitton (a state-of-the-art musem in the Bois de Boulogne)
+1) The Fondation Louis Vuitton (a state-of-the-art museum in the Bois de Boulogne)

 Interested in staying in this area?
 Check our fabulous selection of furnished rental apartments in the chic 16th arrondissment!

 The 15th arrondissement

 The 15th arrondissement, also known as the “arrondissement de Vaugirard”, is situated in the south-west of Paris.
 Serving as a commercial and residential district, it is the largest arrondissement in Paris, both in terms of size and population.